sdiehl/stephendiehl.com/posts/abstraction.md

 A monoid (or pick any of your favorite Haskell abstractions) is typically a small interface defined over a set of types that satisfies certain laws.
-This kind of reasoning about programs is often quite foreign in programming as a whole, and other schools of thought (see [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns)) actively encourage weaving cryptic complex metaphors as a means to convey structure.
+This style of designing abstractions is often quite foreign in programming in the large, and other schools of thought (see [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns)) actively encourage weaving cryptic metaphors and anthropomorphising code as a means to convey structure.

 Law               Description
 ---------         ----------------